 Dental problems (tartar build-up and plaque), hydrocephalus (fluid build-up around the brain), and hypoglycemia (results from excess burning of energy) are some health problems which the Chihuahuas suffer from.
 So, you need to keep an eye out for the symptoms of these.

 Jack Russell-Maltese Mix

 The mix of Maltese and Jack Russell Terrier results in a small-sized dog.
-The Maltese is a toy dog with a maximum height of 10 inches.
+The Maltese are a toy dog with a maximum height of 10 inches.
 It has a pure white coat.
 The mix can either be completely white or have spots on the coat.
 The height of the mix between these dogs would be nowhere near Jack Russell.
 The mix of these breeds is more like the Maltese; gentle and playful.

 Tooth decay, gum infection, bladder stones, luxating patella, and licking (which turns the skin pink) are amongst the health problems observed in Maltese dogs.
 Whilst breeding, elaborate measures are taken to avoid the occurrence of these health problems.
 However, one should stay vigilant and look out for them.

 Jack Russell-Dalmatian Mix

 This breed inherits the black and white coat of the Dalmatian, and measures anywhere between 13 and 24 inches.
 The Jack Russell-Dalmatian mix is considered one of the best guard dogs, which isn’t surprising as both parent breeds are renowned for their guard dog instinct.
 It needs regular exercise and mentally challenging engaging games to maintain it’s physical and mental health.